robertarcaleanu/DE-flight_data/README.md

 ### Create a dashboard

-The dashboard will be created using Power BI (or alternatively Streamlit).
+The dashboard is created using Power BI (or alternatively Streamlit).
 It includes the following features:

 - Most Operated Airlines by Flight Direction
 - Percentage of Arrivals vs Departures